2cupscooked chickpeas, , drained and rinsed (1 19oz can)

 Store in an airtight container in the fridge up to 1 week.
 Serve at room temperature.

-If using dried chickpeas, soak chickpeas with a 1 tsp of baking soda overnight, but do not cook with baking soda as this can result in a bitter flavour.
+If using dried chickpeas, soak chickpeas with a 1 teaspoon of baking soda overnight, but do not cook with baking soda as this can result in a bitter flavour.
 Cook the dried chickpeas for 45 minutes to an hour, or until they are soft and almost falling apart.

 Blending the garlic with the lemon juice and allowing it to sit helps to mellow the sharp bite of raw garlic.